isidzukuri/simple_tools/README.md

 `.call` returns object which respond to `.success?` and returns boolean value.

-Also `.context` method is available which returns setted in operation values.
+Also `.context` method is available.
+It returns set by operation values.

 If on some step occurs error next steps will not be invoked and current call of operation is considered as failed.